kubernetes/enhancements/keps/sig-scheduling/3022-min-domains-in-pod-topology-spread/README.md

 Yes.
 The behavior is changed as expected.

 Test scenario:
-1. start kube-apiserver that `MinDomains` feature is enabled.
+1. start kube-apiserver where `MinDomains` feature is enabled.
 2. create three nodes and pods spread across nodes as 2/2/1
 3. create new Pod that has a TopologySpreadConstraints: maxSkew is 1, topologyKey is `kubernetes.io/hostname`, and minDomains is 4 (larger than the number of domains (= 3)).
 4. the Pod created in (3) isn't scheduled because of `MinDomain`.
 5. delete the Pod created in (3).
-6. recraete kube-apiserver that `MinDomains` feature is disabled.
+6. recreate kube-apiserver where `MinDomains` feature is disabled.
 7. create the same Pod as (3).
 8. the Pod created in (7) is scheduled because `MinDomain` is disabled.
 9. delete the Pod created in (7).
-10. recreate kube-apiserver that `MinDomains` feature is enabled.
+10. recreate kube-apiserver where `MinDomains` feature is enabled.
 11. create the same Pod as (3).
 12. the Pod created in (11) isn't scheduled because of `MinDomain`.